Ready Mix Concrete (RMC) for Modern Construction

 No on-site mixing.
 No guesswork with proportions.
 No dependency on manual judgment.

 It’s become a common sight now, those rotating drum trucks arriving at sites across cities and even smaller towns.
+And once you’ve used RMC properly, it’s hard to go back to the old way of mixing concrete manually.

 What is Ready Mix Concrete